WORKPLACE NEURODIVERSITY COACHING

 Types of neurodiversity coaching we offer

-Five coaching routes.
-One joined-up model of workplace neuroinclusion.
+Five focused coaching routes, one joined-up model of workplace neuroinclusion.

 Leadership and Manager Coaching